Harper CE Students FAQ

 When will CE classes resume and students be allowed back on campus?

-A majority of CE classes are being offered online for the Fall 20 and Spring 21 semesters.
-A few select classes will be conducted in-person, on-campus subject to safety rules established by the college.
+The majority of CE classes are being offered online for the Spring 21 semester.
+A few select classes may be conducted in-person, on-campus subject to safety rules established by the college.

-Our fall catalog was mailed throughout the district and is available online – Fall 2020 catalog.
-Please note that many changes to the schedule have taken place, since it was printed, based on changing conditions.
-The most accurate information is available on our website by searching for your interests or browsing our courses ).
+Our spring catalog was mailed throughout the district and is available online.
+Please note that changes to the schedule may have taken place since it was printed, based on changing conditions.
+The most accurate information is available on our website by searching for your interests or browsing our courses.
 Registered students will receive information specific to your class.